-13.0 COMMITTEE SITE VISITS
+13.0 Committee Site Visits

-- 13.1 Committee site visits do not constitute formal meetings of the Council but rather their purpose is to enable members to observe the site and to gain a better understanding of the issues.
-Non-attendance of a site visit will not preclude a member from discussing and voting on the relevant matter at the Planning Committee meeting.
+13.1 Committee site visits do not constitute formal meetings of the Council but rather their purpose is to enable members to observe the site and to gain a better understanding of the issues.
+Non-attendance of a site visit will not preclude a member from discussing and voting on the relevant matter at the Development Committee meeting.
 Notwithstanding this, members should make every effort to attend where it is considered that a site visit is necessary and appropriate.
-In addition, any relevant information which members have gained from the site visit will, if necessary, be reported back to the Committee so that all members have the same information. - 13.2 Site visits should only be conducted where the benefit is clear and substantial.
+In addition, any relevant information which members have gained from the site visit will if necessary, be reported back to the Committee so that all members have the same information.

+13.2 Site visits should only be conducted where the benefit is clear and substantial.
 Officers will have visited the site and assessed the scheme against policies and material considerations already.
 A site visit should not take place unless:

-- (i) There are particular site factors which are significant in terms of the weight attached to them relative to other factors if they would be difficult to assess in the absence of a site inspection; or - (ii) There are specific site factors and/or significant policy or precedent implications that need to be carefully addressed; or - (iii) The impact of the proposed development is difficult to visualise; or - (iv) The comments of the applicant and/or objectors cannot be expressed adequately in writing; or - (v) The proposal is particularly contentious. - 13.3 A record should be kept of the reasons why a site visit is called.
-Before moving to a vote on a deferral for a site visit, the Chair of the Committee will seek the clarification of what it is that needs to be inspected on site from the proposer. - 13.4 Only members of the Planning Committee, the local ward member(s) and officers should participate in site meetings.
-A member who is not the local ward member but is able to demonstrate to the satisfaction of the Group Head Planning in consultation with the Chair of the Planning Committee prior to the site meeting taking place that the application will have a significant impact on their ward may be permitted to attend the site meeting. - 13.5 The applicant may be present on site but should be kept a discreet distance away from the Planning Committee members and officers so that they cannot be a party to any comments or questions raised.
-Upon the refusal of the applicant to respect this requirement, the Committee shall leave the site immediately. - 13.6 Members should not express opinions or views at the site meeting but may ask officers present questions or seek clarification from them on matters which are relevant to the site investigation. - 13.7 Under no circumstances should the site visit members hear representations from any party other than the local ward member.
+(i) There are particular site factors which are significant in terms of the weight attached to them relative to other factors if they would be difficult to assess in the absence of a site inspection; or

+(ii) There are specific site factors and/or significant policy or precedent implications that need to be carefully addressed; or

+(iii) The impact of the proposed development is difficult to visualise; or

+(iv) The comments of the applicant and/or objectors cannot be expressed adequately in writing; or

+(v) The proposal is particularly contentious

+13.3 A record should be kept of the reasons why a site visit is called.

+13.4 Only Members of the Development Committee, the local ward member(s) and officers should participate in site meetings.
+A Member who is not the local ward member but is able to demonstrate to the satisfaction of the Group Head Planning in consultation with the Chairman of the Development Committee prior to the site meeting taking place that the application will have a significant impact on their ward may be permitted to attend the site meeting.

+13.5 The applicant may be present on site but should be kept a discreet distance away from the Development Committee members and officers so that they cannot be a party to any comments or questions raised.
+Upon the refusal of the applicant to respect this requirement, the Committee shall leave the site immediately.
+13.6 Members should not express opinions or views at the site meeting but may ask officers present questions or seek clarification from them on matters which are relevant to the site investigation.

+13.7 Under no circumstances should the site visit members hear representations from any party other than the local ward member.
 Observations of the ward member(s) should be confined to site factors and site issues.
-If any member present at a site visit is approached by the applicant or a third party, they should advise them that they should make representations in writing to the Authority and should direct them to or inform the officer present. - 13.8 Once a councillor becomes aware of a proposal, they may wish to visit the site alone.
-In such a situation, a councillor is only entitled to view the site from public vantage points, and they have no individual rights to enter private property.
+If any member present at a site visit is approached by the applicant or a third party, they should advise them that they should make representations in writing to the Authority and should direct them to or inform the officer present.

+13.8 Once a councillor becomes aware of a proposal they may wish to visit the site alone.
+In such a situation, a councillor is only entitled to view the site from public vantage points and they have no individual rights to enter private property.

-14.0 VOTING AT COMMITTEE
+14.0 Voting at Committee